WHAT ARE THE MUST-SEES IN SOUTH KOREA? MOST POPULAR THINGS TO SEE IN SOUTH KOREA? HIDDEN GEMS IN SOUTH KOREA?

 Jeju Maze Park is located very near the Majanggul Cave.
-We recommend to combine the visit of the cave and then the Maze.
-Both are really great experiences on Jeju.
+We recommend combining the visit of the cave and then the Maze.
+Both are really great experiences in Jeju.

 73. Enjoy the beautiful trail of Seopjikoji

 Seopjikoji is a gorgeous trail along the coast of Jeju.
-It is one of the best spot to admire the rugged coastline of Jeju and see some natural wonders which the island has plenty to offer.
+It is one of the best spots to admire the rugged coastline of Jeju and see some natural wonders that the island has plenty to offer.

 Seopjikoji is located on the east side of Jeju Island.
 Seopji means “a narrow piece of land” in the local dialect, and koji means “a promontory”.

 74. Hike in Songaksan the southernmost point of Jeju

 Songaksan Mountain is located in the southernmost point of Jeju.
 Hiking in Songaksan is one of our favorite things to do in Jeju.
 The trail is going around the volcanic mountain alongside the coast, making it a beautiful spot to admire the gorgeous nature that Jeju has to offer.

 From Songaksan you can see Gapado and Marado islands, you can admire the Hallasan Mountain in the middle of Jeju and the impressive Sonbangsan Mountain.